Darden (DRI)

 7. Gross Margin & Pricing Power

-Darden produced a 20.5% gross profit margin in Q3, in line with the same quarter last year.
+This quarter, Darden’s gross profit margin was 20.3%, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as ingredients and transportation expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin